Written by: Greg Ellifritz

 - The body seeks a more natural position for the hand.
 Holding the hand with index finger straightened isn’t natural.

 - “Trigger Affirmation” under stress officers seek the psychological reassurance of knowing that they can pull the trigger.
-They perform a trigger “caress” to reaffirm the fact that the trigger is there and they can pull it if needed.
+They perform a trigger “caress” to reaffirm the fact that the trigger is there and they can press it if needed.

 - When the brain processes indicators of potential threats it ALWAYS attempts to identify WHAT the threat is before it identifies WHERE the threat is.